PocketThi3f/Boarded_Up/README.md

 # Boarded_Up
-A website dedicated to my board gaming addiction
+A website dedicated to my board game addiction

 ## Tools used